lushawangece/lushawangece.github.io/_pages/about.md

   - /about.html
 ---

-PhD Positions
+PhD Positions Available
 ======
 I'm seeking self-motivated students who are passionate about research and have strong mathematical skills to join my group.
+Detailed information can be found [here](/join)

 Biography